-Spire Global Luxembourg S.a r.l ("Spire Luxembourg") and Mr. Platzer entered into a Long Term Employment Contract (the "CEO Employment Agreement") and a relocation letter, each effective as of January 1, 2022.
-The CEO Employment Agreement provides Mr. Platzer with an annual base salary of \in 363,159 and the opportunity to receive discretionary bonuses based on the achievement of Company and individual goals, as determined by our board of directors and the compensation committee.
+Spire Global Luxembourg S.à r.l ("Spire Luxembourg") and Mr. Platzer entered into a Long Term Employment Contract (the "CEO Employment Agreement") and a relocation letter, each effective as of January 1, 2022.
+The CEO Employment Agreement provides Mr. Platzer with an annual base salary of €363,159 and the opportunity to receive discretionary bonuses based on the achievement of Company and individual goals, as determined by our board of directors and the compensation committee.
 Additionally, Mr. Platzer is eligible to receive annual equity grants (with amounts determined after taking into account Mr. Platzer's rank and seniority in relative proportion to annual equity grants to other employees) under and pursuant to the terms of our equity compensation plans.

-Under the CEO Employment Agreement, Mr. Platzer's employment may not be terminated without prior written notice to Mr. Platzer except under certain circumstances, generally relating to his unauthorized use or disclosure of confidential information or trade secrets of the Company and its subsidiaries, which causes material harm to the Company and its subsidiaries; his material failure to comply with our written policies or rules after written notice and a reasonable cure period of at least 30 days; his conviction of, or plea of "guilty" or "no contest" to, a felony, or his commission of any act of moral turpitude, dishonesty or fraud against, or the misappropriation of material property belonging to, us or its affiliates; his gross misconduct resulting in material harm to us; his continuing failure to perform his reasonable assigned duties after written notice and a reasonable cure period of at least 30 days; or his failure to cooperate in good faith with a governmental or internal investigation of the Company and its subsidiaries or any of the failure to company and its subsidiaries or any of the failure to company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and its subsidiaries or any of the failure to be company and the failure to be compan directors, officers or employees, if we requested his cooperation.
+Under the CEO Employment Agreement, Mr. Platzer's employment may not be terminated without prior written notice to Mr. Platzer except under certain circumstances, generally relating to his unauthorized use or disclosure of confidential information or trade secrets of the Company and its subsidiaries, which causes material harm to the Company and its subsidiaries; his material failure to comply with our written policies or rules after written notice and a reasonable cure period of at least 30 days; his conviction of, or plea of "guilty" or "no contest" to, a felony, or his commission of any act of moral turpitude, dishonesty or fraud against, or the misappropriation of material property belonging to, us or its affiliates; his gross misconduct resulting in material harm to us; his continuing failure to perform his reasonably assigned duties after written notice and a reasonable cure period of at least 30 days; or his failure to cooperate in good faith with a governmental or internal investigation of the Company and its subsidiaries or any of their directors, officers or employees, if we requested his cooperation.
 Such termination of Mr. Platzer's employment with immediate effect under his CEO Employment Agreement is referred to in this section as a termination for "cause."